Grand Duke Konstantin Pavlovich of Russia: Succession crisis and Decembrist Uprising

 When Alexander I died on 1 December 1825, Grand Duke Nicholas had Konstantin proclaimed emperor in Saint Petersburg.
-When the news reached Warsaw, Konstantin formally abdicated the throne.
+When the news of his proclamation reached Warsaw, Konstantin formally abdicated the throne.
 When that became public knowledge, the Northern Society scrambled in secret meetings to convince regimental leaders not to swear allegiance to Nicholas.
 The efforts would culminate in the Decembrist revolt.

 Under Nicholas I, Konstantin maintained his position in Poland.
 Differences soon arose between Konstantin and his younger brother, however, because of the part taken by Poles in the Decembrist conspiracy.
 Konstantin hindered the discovery of the organized plotting for independence, which had been going on in Poland for many years, and held obstinately to the belief that the army and the bureaucracy were loyally devoted to the Russian Empire.
 The eastern policy of the Tsar and the Turkish War in 1828-29 caused a fresh breach between them.
 Because of Konstantin's opposition, the Polish army took no part in the war.